-Shay/Loughlen Halls are joined by a large common student lounge, renovated and modernized during a massive renovation of the halls in 2006.
+Shay/Loughlen Halls are commonly referred to as "Shay/Lo", and are joined by a large common lounge, renovated and modernized during a massive renovation of the halls in 2006.
 Shay/Loughlen maintains a well-balanced academic and social atmosphere that lends itself to a well-rounded residential experience.
 Shay hall offers four-person suites, consisting of two two-person rooms connected by a private bathroom.
-Loughlen hall offers traditional two-person rooms with a common bathroom on each floor.
+Loughlen hall typically houses freshmen, and offers traditional two-person rooms with a common bathroom on each floor.

-Robinson/Falconio Halls are traditional residence halls located at the center of campus life and situated between Doyle Hall and the Reilly Center.
+Robinson/Falconio Halls are commonly referred to as "Rob/Fal."
+They are, identical traditional residence halls located at the center of campus life situated between Doyle Hall and the Reilly Center.
 These two buildings are the closest residence halls to the outdoor basketball courts, athletic fields and Richter Center.
-The Bona Venture student newspaper, Student Government offices, office of Safety and Security Services, Clare College offices, and Event Management office are also located on the first floors of Robinson and Falconio halls.
+Common areas were renovated in the summer of 2014, which included the addition of card access and camera surveillance.
+Freshmen are typically housed in Rob/Fal, as well as the First Year Experience office on the first floor of Falconio, and Safety and Security Services on the first floor of Robinson.